Last Modified: Thursday, October 27, 2022 8:39 am

 Who is required to be tested:

 Your weekly required COVID-19 test must be completed on campus, using the University’s daily testing site in Webster Hall.
 Tests taken at off-campus locations will not be accepted in fulfillment of the University’s testing requirement.
+Remember, students and employees must receive a PCR test.

 Sign Up For Testing